-- (a) an individual, a fine not exceeding \$3 600; or - (b) a body corporate, a fine not exceeding \$18 000.

-- (3) The person must ensure that the regulator is given written notice about the emergency - (a) immediately after the person becomes aware of the emergency; and - (b) before the demolition is commenced.
+- (a) In the case of an individual-\$3 600. - (b) In the case of a body corporate-\$18 000. - (3) The person must ensure that the regulator is given written notice about the emergency- - (a) immediately after the person becomes aware of the emergency; and - (b) before the demolition is commenced.

-- (a) an individual, a fine not exceeding \$3 600; or - (b) a body corporate, a fine not exceeding \$18 000. - (4) For the purposes of this regulation, an emergency occurs if - (a) a structure or plant is structurally unsound; or - (b) collapse of the structure or plant is imminent.
+- (a) In the case of an individual-\$3 600. - (b) In the case of a body corporate-\$18 000. - (4) For the purposes of this regulation, an emergency occurs if- - (a) a structure or plant is structurally unsound; or - (b) collapse of the structure or plant is imminent.

-456. Identification and removal of asbestos before refurbishment
+456-Identification and removal of asbestos before refurbishment

-- (1) This regulation applies if a structure or plant at a workplace is to be refurbished. - (2) This regulation does not apply to residential premises. - (3) The person with management or control of the workplace, or of the structure or plant, must ensure - (a) that all asbestos that is likely to be disturbed by the refurbishment is identified; and - (b) so far as is reasonably practicable, that the asbestos is removed before the refurbishment is commenced.
+- (1) This regulation applies if a structure or plant at a workplace is to be refurbished. - (2) This regulation does not apply to residential premises. - (3) The person with management or control of the workplace, or of the structure or plant, must ensure- - (a) that all asbestos that is likely to be disturbed by the refurbishment is identified; and - (b) so far as is reasonably practicable, that the asbestos is removed before the refurbishment is commenced.

-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000.
+- (a) In the case of an individual-\$6 000. - (b) In the case of a body corporate-\$30 000.

-457. Refurbishment of residential premises
+457-Refurbishment of residential premises

-A person conducting a business or undertaking who is to carry out refurbishment of residential premises must ensure -
+A person conducting a business or undertaking who is to carry out refurbishment of residential premises must ensure-